open-telemetry/opamp-spec/specification.md

 If the ReportsHeartbeat capability is true, the Client MUST use the offered heartbeat interval to periodically send an AgentToServer message.
-If the capability is true and the Server sets heartbeat_interval_seconds to 0, Agent heartbeats should be disabled.
+If the capability is true and the Server sets heartbeat_interval_seconds to 0, Agent heartbeats MUST be disabled.
 At a minimum the instance_uid field MUST be set.
 An HTTP-based client MUST use the heartbeat interval as its polling interval.